 Edwards is litigating several other federal lawsuits over heat-related deaths inside Texas prisons.
 He is also working on cases that confront the desperate conditions for elderly and other medically vulnerable prisoners who are increasingly susceptible to extreme temperatures, including an ongoing class-action lawsuit in Houston challenging conditions in the Wallace Pack Unit near Navasota, a geriatric prison incarcerating predominantly elderly and disabled prisoners who require continuous medical care.

-TDCJ officials are currently appealing US District Judge Keith Ellison’s certification of class status to all current and future prisoners at the Pack Unit subjected to extreme temperatures in the Fifth Circuit Court of Appeals.
+TDCJ officials are currently appealing U.S. District Judge Keith Ellison’s certification of class status to all current and future prisoners at the Pack Unit subjected to extreme temperatures in the Fifth Circuit Court of Appeals.

 “To give you an idea of the heat we are talking about: When was the last time you jumped in your car after it has set in the sun with windows rolled up on a 90° day?
 Now try to sit in it for 20 minutes!!!,” writes 63-year-old prisoner John Ford, who is serving a 70-year sentence, from the Pack Unit.
 “The beds and cubicle wall are metal.
 They are hot and can’t be laid on or touched, like touching the hood of a car that has sit in the sun on a 130-degree day.
 Most of us try to wet our sheets and the cement floor.
 We lay in the water, put the sheet over us while blowing the fan under the sheet, to keep the body temps down.”

 TDCJ’s solution during periods of extreme heat was to tell Pack Unit prisoners to simply drink more water, recommending up to two gallons of water a day on extremely hot days.
-There was just one problem: The water at the Pack Unit contained between 2.5 to 4.5 times the level of arsenic, a carcinogen, permitted by the EPA, according to court documents.
+There was just one problem: The water at the Pack Unit contained between two-and-a-half to four-and-a-half times the level of arsenic, a carcinogen, permitted by the EPA, according to court documents.
 Many of the prisoners drank thousands of gallons of this arsenic-tainted water for more than 10 years before Judge Ellison ordered TDCJ to truck in clean water for the prisoners last year.
 TDCJ installed a modern filtration system in January.

 “It used to be where you could take a white wash rag and put it in the sink and water would run on it about 10 or 15 minutes, and it would actually turn brown,” says Keith Cole, 63, a lead plaintiff in the lawsuit who is serving a life sentence at the Pack Unit.